TGRush/lawnicons/README.md

 Send the name of the app

 # This is WIP at the moment, anything about this fork and the original may change at any time without warning
+### Also most of these icons aren't made from their real SVGs but rather some gimp and conversion tools